SuperOfficeDocs/superoffice-docs/docs/en/learn/basics/deleting-elements.md

 Examples:

 * You cannot delete a contact who is also an employee in a SuperOffice company.
-* You cannot delete appointments, documents, sales, projects, and so on that do not belong to you, unless you have sufficient user rights.
+* You cannot delete follow-ups, documents, sales, projects, and so on that do not belong to you, unless you have sufficient user rights.

 ## <a id="restore" />Restore deleted companies and contacts